FrankGrieger/myObjectDetector/README.md

 The application captures the output of the camera continuously, and uses a Mobile ML model to identify objects.

 In SwiftUI  camera support is actually relying on the legacy UIKit class.
 The app uses a UIViewControllerRepresentable instance to create and manage a UIViewController object in the SwiftUI interface.
 AVCaptureVideoDataOutputSampleBufferDelegate is used to receive captured video sample buffers.
-CoreML is used to preprocess the camera output using the Vision framework and to classify it with a Core ML model.
+CoreML is used to preprocess the camera output using the Vision framework and to classify it with a ResNet model.

 ## Concepts

 As an inexperienced Swift Developer, I have to give credits to some people that understand more of the subject than I do.
-At the end of this document you will find a list of ressources on the net that I used to create this application.
+At the end of this document you will find a list of sources on the net that I used to create this application.
 Many thanks to everybody below who helped me to learn about the subject of swift development, how to create a camera app and how to use on device models to implement object recognition.

 The application has two major tasks: